-Public Company Directorships Within the Past Five Years: EQT Corporation
+Public Company Directorships Within the Past Five Years: EQT Corporation, Equitrans Midstream Corporation

 Ms. Dorman has over ten years of executive level management in the energy industry.
-She was elected to the Board upon mutual approval of the Company and SailingStone Capital Partners, LLC in accordance with the Voting and Nomination Support Agreement dated July 9, 2018.
+She serves as chair of the Company's ESG & Safety Committee.
 Ms. Dorman brings a variety of accounting, financial and executive experience and perspective to the Board.
-Ms. Dorman's background and experience led the Board to select and appoint Ms. Dorman as a director in 2019 and for the Governance and Nominating Committee to nominate her for re-election to the Board.
+Ms. Dorman's background and experience led the Board to originally select and appoint Ms. Dorman as a Director of the Company and for the Governance and Nominating Committee to nominate her for re-election to the Board.